jaketurchetta/aisle-coding-challenge/README.md

 ## Discussion

 In this take-home coding challenge, I chose to solve the phone number problem using Node.js.
 I created a function, assignContact, that will randomly assign customers to an Aisle phone number without breaching the 1,000 threshold where SMS providers filter out messages.
-Additionall, I implemented Mocha unit testing to evaluate the efficacy of this function.
+Additionally, I implemented Mocha unit testing to evaluate the efficacy of this function.